bryceweiner/GCS-Paper/cross-branch-coherence.md

 ## Abstract

-In the Quantum Branching Universe (QBU) model, where reality manifests through a continuous process of quantum branching at a rate of γ ≈ 1.89 × 10⁻²⁹ s⁻¹, the question arises: how many branches are created when a coherent quantum system undergoes decoherence?
+In the Quantum Branching Universe (QBU) model, where reality manifests through a continuous process of quantum branching at a rate of γ ≈ 1.89 × 10⁻²⁹ s⁻¹, the question arises: how many branches are created when a coherent quantum system undergoes decoherence.
 This analysis examines the relationship between branching and decoherence in the QBU framework.

 ## Branching and Decoherence in the QBU